Inverting the operation of conditioning a branching process on extinction

 As in the finite-type case, conditioning an infinite-type branching process on global extinction gives an infinite-type branching process with extinction probability one~\cite{jl-cond-on-ext}.
 If the global extinction probability for $X$ is one, we can define a \textbf{conjugate branching process} for $X$ in exactly the same manner as in the finite-type case (Definition~\ref{def-conjugate}).
-Moreover, just as in the finite-type case, conjugate branching processes correspond to solutions of $f(q) =q$ in $[1,\infty)^{\BB N} \setminus \{0\}$.
+Moreover, just as in the finite-type case, conjugate branching processes correspond to solutions of $f(q) =q$ in $(1,\infty)^{\BB N}$.
 Indeed, since the result of~\cite{jl-cond-on-ext} applies also in the countable-type case,~\eqref{eqn-cond-on-ext} in Proposition \ref{prop-cond-on-ext} still holds.
 Replacing extinction with global extinction, the statement of Proposition~\ref{prop-conjugate} extends essentially verbatim to the countable-type case, with the same proof.
 We remark that in the countable-type case, the conjugate process has global extinction probability less than 1, but the partial extinction probability may be 1.

 We can approximate an infinite-type branching process by finite-type branching processes in the following manner.
 For $d\in \BB N$, let $X^d = \{X^d(n)\}_{n\in\BB N_0}$ be the $d$-type branching process obtained from $X$ by immediately killing each individual of type $k \geq d+1$.
 In other words, an individual in $X$ corresponds to an individual in $X^d$ if and only if each of its ancestors has type $k \leq d$.
 We call $X^d$ the \textbf{branching process truncated at level $d$}, and we denote all objects associated with $X^d$ by an additional superscript $d$.
 Note that $X^d_k(1)=0$ if $k \geq d+1$.
 Consequently, the generating function $f^d = (f_1^d,\dots,f_d^d)$ for $X^d$ is given by \eqb f^d_k(q_1,\dots,q_d) = \BB E_k\left[ \prod_{j=1}^d q_j^{X_j^d(1)} \right] = f_k(q_1,\dots,q_d,1,1,\dots) ,\quad\forall k \in \{1,\dots,d\} . \eqe The idea of approximating a countable type branching process in this manner also appears, e.g., in~\cite{hln-ext-prob}.